erichfeinstein/MunchBox/README danny.txt

 Danny Miles

+Week of 3/4

+3/6: Worked on permissions implementation.
+Application will no longer run if user refuses permissions.
+Not functioning quite as intended, but the framework is in place.

+3/4: Met with Eric and designed custom camera funcationality upon realization that Android default camera would not satisfy needs.

 Week of 2/25

 3/1: Implemented camera functionality.
 User can now take picture and the picture and its thumbnail will be associated with the journal entry.